5 Kanal: History

+Background

-In 1995, the NBM TV and Radio Company was founded in Chernivtsi.
-At the time, the priority areas of the company's activity were the regional TV channel NBM and the Western Ukrainian radio network Niko FM.
-Soon, the company received broadcasting licences in 12 regions and began broadcasting on satellite.
+5 Kanal was founded by NBM, which was itself founded in Chernivtsi in 1995.
+At the time, the priority areas of the company's activity were its regional TV channel and the Western Ukrainian radio network Niko FM.
+The company received broadcasting licences in 12 regions soon afterwards, and then began satellite broadcasting.

-From 1998 to the spring of 2000, TRK NBM cooperated with CJSC MMC-STB, which together with Intermart Corporation owned this channel (this was the structure of the channel: 21% controlled STB, 30% - a company, "Intermart", and 49% - a company, "Niko-PR").
-But due to disagreements between the owners of the founders of these partners were excluded.
+TRK NBM cooperated with CJSC MMC-STB, which together with Intermart Corporation owned this channel (this was the structure of the channel: 21% controlled STB, 30% - a company, "Intermart", and 49% - a company, "Niko-PR") between 1998 and 2000.
+Due to disagreements between the owners of the founders of these partners were excluded.
 Afterwards the channel was again an independent channel, until it was bought by Petro Poroshenko.
 In February 2001, the Express-Inform TV and Radio Company, founded in 1993 in Kyiv as an economic news studio, appeared on the Ukrainian ether.
 In August 2002, the channel began broadcasting in Kyiv.

+Launch

 In 2003, NBM and Express-Inform created 5 Kanal.
 The idea and concept of the channel belongs to journalists Andriy Shevchenko, Roman Skrypin and Yevhen Hlibovytsky, who left Novyi Kanal, STB and 1 + 1 TV channels due to censorship, respectively.
 Since its inception, 5 Kanal has positioned itself as an "honest news channel."
 In the same year, journalists, executives and owners of the channel signed an agreement on the principles of operation, which forbade the owners to interfere in the process of news production, and adopted the principles of editorial policy.